izpack/izpack.github.io/mailing-lists/index.md

 The IzPack project is running 3 mailing-lists.

-We recently migrated them from the terminating Codehaus organization to Google Groups, see [this blog post http://news.izpack.org/2015/05/mailinglists-migration.html].
+We recently migrated them from the terminating Codehaus organization to Google Groups, see <a href="http://news.izpack.org/2015/05/mailinglists-migration.html" target="_blank">this blog post</a>.
 The existing subscribers have been left and don't probably have to re-subscribe (but rather give it a try).
 All existing lists (except scm) have been kept, just the mail addresses change.

 In particular, there are activated the following lists:
 <ul>